CopernicaMarketingSoftware/Documentation/Mailerq/4.2/mgmt-domains.md

 section.
 Note that throttle settings are cascaded from general to specific, which means you may see more settings than you specified for the domain.
 Additionally, the domain may be throttled because of flood control.
 (you will be warned if this is the case)
-Refer to the [Email throttling page](mgmt-throttling) for more information about throttling and flood control.
+Refer to the [Email Throttling page](mgmt-throttling) for more information about throttling and flood control.
 If a throttle setting limits the amount of deliveries being sent it will be marked in red.

 The "Remote IPs" section lists the destination IPs found in the host's DNS record and indicates if there is